andrewvect/bot_polling/read.md

-Container which eluminate telegram webhook.
+Container which illuminates telegram webhook.